a novel of gaslight and magic

-Besides the musician, there was a young man sprawled on a brocaded fainting bench.
-Across the room, two dandies played chess on the sofa with the board on the cushions between them.
-There was a playful air about the group, as if they were no more than ordinary students whiling away the time.
+Besides the musician, a young man sprawled on a brocaded fainting bench.
+Across the room, two dandies played chess, the board balanced on the sofa cushions between them.
+There was a playful air about the group, as if they were ordinary young people whiling away the time.
 The pile of weapons on the lid of the grand piano said otherwise.

-Gideon set his pistol down on the low table beside him and accepted the drink.
-At the other end of the room, Huntley was regaling the crew with an account of the fight.
+Gideon set his pistol on the low lacquered table beside him and accepted the drink.
+At the other end of the room, Huntley regaled the crew with an account of the fight.

 Gideon did as he was told.
-Voices receded as he sipped the drink, pain and brandy filling his mind until Layla returned with a washcloth and basin.
+Voices receded as he sipped the drink, pain and brandy filling his mind until Layla returned with a cloth and basin.

 “Bad luck.”
-The young man who’d brought the brandy produced a medical bag and began unpacking tools, setting them out on a low lacquered table that stood next to the ottoman.
-“I’ve seen worse, though.
-Had you encountered this monster before?”
+The young man who’d brought the brandy produced a medical bag and began unpacking tools, arranging them on the table.
+“Have you encountered this monster before?”

-Gideon submitted as Layla unwound the handkerchief.
-The motion hurt and made his palm start bleeding again.
-He caught his breath, but forced himself to answer.
-Talking was a distraction from the fire in his hand.
+Gideon submitted as Layla unwound the handkerchief binding his hand.
+The motion hurt and made his palm bleed again, but forced himself to answer.
+Talking was a distraction.

 “Possibly.
-I’ve fought the Unseen numerous times but never had leisure to study their faces.
+I’ve fought the Unseen many times but never had leisure to study their faces.
 This one called himself Masson.”

 The medic looked up, large brown eyes wide.
 He had a thin mustache and goatee, giving him the air of a starving poet.
 “It spoke?”

 Gideon gave a silent nod.
 Despite the loud conversation around them, everyone seemed to have heard.
-The noise faded as they began to gather around.
+The noise faded as they gathered around.
 Blood dripped from Gideon’s hand into the basin with a hushed plop.